senechaux/check-media-library-names-and-dates/README.md

 - How to look for several file names: `find ~/Insync/ladirecciondeangel@gmail.com/Google\ Drive/Fotitos/2023/ -type f \( -name "2023-12-07 12.02.23.mp4" -o -name \)`.
 If you want to add them to A Better Finder Attributes just change the default application to open MP4 files and click in the filenames in Terminal.

 # TODO
-- Estimate date for "Fotos antiguas" and "Yo de peque"

 # DONE
 rename ny by ñ